zy6p/GisL/README.md

 # GisL

-This program is a gis software -- practice for object-oriented GIS software development lecture.
+This program is a gis software -- practice for 3d Visualization lecture.

 Official website is [GisL](https://www.hotdry.top/gisl/).
 It can encode and decode text.
 It can open and write .shp, .dbf, and .geojson.
 It also can use .sld to render layer style.
+And it can convert dem to mesh/tin and read tin/mesh data.
 In a word, it is a easy-to-use software.

 ## Feature